saraeygh/trello-team-collaboration/README.md

 ## Introduction

 In this app you can easily manage your project tasks with your team.
 You and all your team members should register their accounts.
 Then you can create a new team (a.k.a *Workspace*) and add your team members.
-You can define multiple projects (a.k.a *Board*) for each workspace or team.
+You can define multiple projects (a.k.a *Projects*) for each workspace or team.
 Then you start to define project tasks and assign tasks to members.
 Each task has name, description, start date, end date, due date, status (include *To-DO*, *Doing*, *Done* and *suspend*) and a label.
 You can define as many labels as you want and allocate tasks to these labels.

 ## Features

-- Boards: Create boards to represent different projects or teams.
-Each board can have multiple lists.
+- Projects: Create projects to represent different projects or teams.
+Each projects can have multiple lists.
 - Lists: Organize tasks using lists.
 Customize list names to fit your workflow (e.g., "To Do," "In Progress," "Done").
-- Drag-and-Drop: Easily move cards between lists with an intuitive drag-and-drop interface.
 - Labels: Categorize task with customizable labels, such as priority levels or task types.
 - Comments and Attachments: Collaborate on cards by adding comments and attaching files.
 - Search and Filter: Quickly find cards using search and filter options.